Waterstream, Compass Distributor makes a dent at the UK Pool & Spa Awards

 About the show: http://www.piscine-expo.com/homepage

-Transform your pool at night with the Compass Pools perimeter lighting system.
-Not only will your pool look fantastic both with and without the cover on.
-This also a safety feature so the pool can be clearly seen at night.
-Choose from the full spectrum of colours controllable on a wireless remote control.
+Transform your pool at night with Compass Pools’ perimeter lighting system.
+Not only will your pool look fantastic both with and without the cover on, but our lighting system doubles up as a safety feature to identify your pool in the dark.

 The system neatly fits under the coping stone so only the emitted light is visible and not the source.
 Completely waterproof with a safe 12v operating range.